srikanth-srinvas/srikanth-srinvas.github.io/_posts/2020-06-13-Paenibacillusyunnanensis.md

 ---
-title: "Description of Paenibacillus yunnanensis sp. nov., Isolated from a Tepid Spring"
+title: "Description of Paenibacillus yunnanensis sp. nov., Isolated from a Tepid Spring - Published in Springer"
 layout: post
 date: 2020-06-13
 tag: